 It was hard work!

-We also did touristy stuff like hike to waterfalls, zip line, and drink alcohol (but not too much).
+At Chautauqua, we also did touristy stuff like hike to waterfalls, zip line, and drink alcohol (but not too much).

 I’m taking this pretty seriously!